aspineon/stock-market/README.md

 # stock-market
-Stock market application which aims to test and learn Angular 2 in frontend with REST API in backend
+Stock market application which aims to test and learn Angular 2 in frontend with REST API in backend.

 Technical stack:
 - Angular 2 (frontend) Not yet implemented